 A notable French influence in Tahiti also shines through in sweet treats such as firi firi (Tahitian doughnuts) and banana crepes.
 A favorite breakfast food is coconut bread!

-Maldives or Tahiti: Which is the better choice?
+Maldives or Tahiti: Which is the Better Choice?

 The Maldives is all about relaxation and the sea, so if you want to spend as much time as possible on the beach and in the water then the Maldives would be a better choice than Tahiti.
 The landscape isn’t as breathtaking as French Polynesia, but the beaches and snorkeling are world-class.
+The resorts in the Maldives are some of the best on the planet, but they’re also some of the most expensive!

-Recommended for your trip to the Maldives or Tahiti
+Recommended For Your Trip to the Maldives or Tahiti

 *This article may contain affiliate links which allows Wandering our World to make a small commission on any sales made – and keep the coffee flowing!
 It involves no extra cost to yourself.
 As an Amazon Associate we earn from qualifying purchases, but only recommend products we believe in.